 For a lot of people, it may seem like a “dirty trick” to buy pre-made assets and use them in a game.
 I also was one of them when I started making games.
 But I quickly realized, that making games on my own is very demanding.
 You have to manage every aspect, but you cannot be an expert in every aspect, no matter how much work you put into it.
 Depending on which skills you have, you might want to focus on them and buy some of the other stuff from people, who probably do a better job at it.
-So, here is a list of my favourite websites where to get game assets (free and paid ones).
+So, here is a list of my favorite websites where to get game assets (free and paid ones).
 I will mark websites with free or partly free assets with “(!)”.

 Arguments for Getting Game Assets